-Over 85 percent of new mothers do feel some sadness after their baby is born, but up to 16 percent of new mothers experience enough sadness serious enough to be diagnosed as a type of depression.
-Postpartum depression is characterized by feelings of extreme sadness, anxiety, fatigue, loneliness, fears over hurting the baby, and a feeling of disconnection from their baby.
-It typically occurs within weeks to months after having a child but can develop within a year after a woman gives birth.
+Over 85 percent of new mothers feel some sadness after their babies are born, but up to 16 percent of new mothers experience enough sadness to be diagnosed as a type of depression.
+Postpartum depression is characterized by feelings of extreme sadness, anxiety, fatigue, loneliness, fears over hurting the baby, and a feeling of disconnection from the baby.
+It typically occurs within weeks to months after having a child but can also develop within a year after a woman gives birth.

 People suffering from psychotic depression may get angry without reason.
 Some also spend a lot of their time alone or in bed, sleeping most of the day and staying awake at night.
-It can even lead to poor hygiene and self-neglect, like not bathing or changing their clothes.
-They may be hard to talk to or barely speak, and when they do speak, the things they say, do not make sense.
+Psychotic depression can even lead to poor hygiene and self-neglect, like not bathing or changing their clothes.
+People that suffer from psychotic depression may be hard to talk to or barely speak, and when they do speak, the things that they say do not make sense.

 Premenstrual Dysmorphic Disorder

 Unlike premenstrual syndrome, or PMS, which affects up to 85 percent of women and has milder symptoms, PMDD is more severe and affects about 5 percent of women.
-Other factors that may contribute to women with premenstrual dysphoric disorder are thyroid disorders, being overweight, having a mother with a history of this condition, and lack of exercise.
+Other factors that may contribute to women suffering from premenstrual dysphoric disorder are thyroid disorders include being overweight, having a mother with a history of this condition, and lack of exercise.